expo/expo/docs/pages/versions/unversioned/sdk/device.md

 });
 ```

-### `Device.isRootedExperimentalAsync()` (Android only)
+### `Device.isRootedExperimentalAsync()`

 Checks whether the device has been rooted.
-It is not surely reliable because it's hard to test all rooted devices thoroughly.
+It is not completely reliable because a rooted device may be modified in any way, and thus can completely hide whatever it wants from you.

+In Android, it's implemented in a way to find all possible files paths that contain the `"su"` executable but some devices not rooted would also have such executable.
+So there's no guarantee that this method would always be correct.

 #### Returns

-Returns a promise that resolves to a boolean that whether this device is rooted.
+Returns a promise that resolves to a boolean that specifies whether this device is rooted.
+On web, the boolean is always `false`.

 **Examples**